 Any good gravy base relies on the beautiful roasting juices your meat’s been cooked in.
-Roast Sirloin of Beef is our go-to here.
-It gives you a gravy that’s somehow both delicate and bold on flavour.
-It also happens to be gluten-free.
+Roast Sirloin of Beef is our go-to here as it gives you a gravy that’s somehow both delicate and bold on flavour.
+That said, the same method would work perfectly well with any other roast meats, such as lamb, pork or chicken.
+Where appropriate, simply swap the beef stock for lamb or chicken stock, and the red wine for white wine.

 SETTING UP YOUR EGG